-Evidently after a week at Spanish school in Cusco plus a homestay at La Casa de Doris, us Two Scots still can’t speak Spanish!
+Evidently after one week at Spanish school in Cusco, Peru plus a homestay at La Casa de Doris, us Two Scots (Gemma and Craig) still cannot speak Spanish!
+Why learn a language for travels?
+Firstly, it is polite even if it is simply a hello, goodbye or thank you in the native language, locals will appreciate it.
+Secondly, you are less likely to get ripped off!
+Finally, you can make friends.
+Why just hang out with native speakers of your own language when you can get involved in the local culture?
 Here’s five way to improve your Spanish without leaving your armchair with thanks to Jess from Sweet and Sour Adventures .

 Improve Your Spanish

 They say the best way to learn a language is to live in the country to allow for full language immersion.
 However having lived in Spain for 10 months, I have to say my Spanish hasn’t improved greatly.
 It all depends on you and how willing you are to learn the language.
 No matter where you are, you can create opportunities to learn Spanish.
 In this article I’ll address five ways to improve your Spanish without going to Spain.